At a Glance

 Some tips for your application 🫡

 Understand the Role: Read through the job description carefully to understand the key responsibilities and requirements for the Plumbing Trainer position.
-Tailor your application to highlight how your background in plumbing and/or gas aligns with these expectations.
+Tailor your application to highlight your relevant experience in plumbing and gas.

 How to prepare for a job interview at All The Top Bananas